 Once your valid FOI application has been received, GMCT will acknowledge your request and may also seek to clarify aspects of your request.

 GMCT will respond to you in writing outlining its decision no later than 30 days from the date your request was received.

 The FOI Act provides for this time period to be extended in some circumstances but we would notify you if this were to occur.

 Alternately, please contact us to have a form sent out to you.

 You have the right to request the correction or amendment of information about you held by the GMCT and which you believe is inaccurate, incomplete, out of date, or misleading.
 A request to amend documents must be made in writing with details of why the information is considered incorrect.
 Please note that you may be required to provide evidence to support your request.

 A decision in relation to a request to amend personal records must be made no later than 30 days from the date the request was received.

 Can I request a review of my FOI decision?

-For more information visit the Victorian Government's Freedom of Information website:
+For more information visit the Victorian Government's Office of the Victorian Information Commissioner website.